 In order to earn a Journeyman Letter, Apprentices must do the following:

-1) Complete 7 levels of study—and 24 credits at each level (for a total of at least 168 credits)—with a passing grade of 80% or better in each class counted toward completion.
+1) Complete 7 levels of study—and 12 credits at level one or 26 credits at levels two through seven (for a total of at least 168 credits)—with a passing grade of 80% or better in each class counted toward completion.

 2) Complete all required classes with a passing grade of 80% or better in each.